fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - No new readings this week.
 You will write one longer journal entry on analyzing your own course archive in terms of those that other students produced.
 More details as we get closer.
 This will serve as a final for the course and will be due the end of finals week.

 {% include alert.html class='danger' title='Course Archive Comparison' text="
-- Instruction guide coming soon."
+- Instruction guide coming soon.
-%}
+"%}

 ## Week 16: May  3--7
 - No new readings this week.
-You will write one reflection on understanding algorithms through archive.
+You will write one reflection on understanding algorithms through archives.
 More details as we get closer.

 {% include alert.html class='danger' title='From Archives to Algorithms' text="
 - Instruction guide coming soon.